-The parking and traffic plan and the comprehensive campus safety plan are administered by the Vice President for Enrollment Management and Student Experience, along with the Director of Campus Safety.
-Parking hangtags are distributed in the Business office.
-A set of parking regulations and a hangtag are issued to each student who has a vehicle on campus.
-Registration of the vehicle is required.
-Failure to register a vehicle will result in fines, having the car booted or towed, and may result in the loss of the privilege to have a vehicle on campus for repeated failure to register the vehicle.
-The permits are valid for one academic year, and students are required to renew their vehicle registration each year.
+The parking and traffic plan and the comprehensive campus safety plan are administered by the Vice President and Dean of Students, along with the Director of Security.
+Parking decals are distributed in the Business office.
+A set of parking regulations and a decal are issued to each student who has registered their vehicle.
+The permits are valid for one academic year.

 LaGrange College uses zone parking.
 Every student, resident and commuter will be required to park only in designated lots.
-Color-coded signs will indicate which lots students and faculty/staff are permitted to park in.
+Color-coded decals will indicate which lots students and faculty are permitted to park in.
 Individuals who park in undesignated lots will be subject to ticketing and fining and will likely be towed.